-I am an Associate Professor in the Department of Political Science at the University of Wisconsin–Milwaukee.
+I am a Professor in the Department of Political Science at the University of Wisconsin–Milwaukee.
 My research is in the areas of comparative political institutions, authoritarianism, elections, democratization, comparative political economy, and Russian politics.
 Navigate the links above to learn more about my research and teaching.

 “Endogenous Popularity: How Perceptions of Support Affect the Popularity of Authoritarian Regimes” (with Noah Buckley, Kyle Marquardt, and Katerina Tertychnaya) Recent Research in American Political Science Review.